sangidamouli/SangidaAkterMouli_3153852/README.md

 - To reach the goal of the project Random module is used to generate a random number between 1 and hundred 100.

-- I have created a function named ''rand'' and used randint() method, which outputs a random number between two given numbers.
+- I have created a function named "rand" and used randint() method, which outputs a random number between two given numbers.
 The method randint() takes two parameters: the starting and ending numbers (inclusive).

 - To check the conditions if Guessed number matched the random number while the loop is used.
-While look can execute set of statements as long as a condition is true.
+While loop can execute set of statements as long as a condition is true.

+- I have used two variables "attempts" and "guess".
+The initial input from the user is stored in "guess" variable and the number of tries for guess are incremented in "attempts" variable

 - I kept the sanity check option for empty inputs, if there is no input from the user the loop will stop the current iteration and would move to the next. [all the inputs would be taken as integer]